Learn more about the language and concepts related to Voices Unbarred's work

-REENTRY-the transition of formerly incarcerated people from prison to society.
-This process can include several steps from finding housing, to finding employment, to mentally acclimating to being released, to working through probation.
+REENTRY-the transition from incarceration to being released into society.
+This process can include several steps like finding housing and employment, working through probation, and mentally acclimating to being released.

-“INSIDE”-this term is used to refer to one’s experience on the inside of prison or jail.
+“INSIDE”-this term refers to the inside of prison or jail.
 You might hear someone say, "When I was inside..."

-SOLITARY CONFINEMENT-the separation of an incarcerated person usually into a smaller cell as punishment for certain behavior or for the safety of that person.
+SOLITARY CONFINEMENT-the isolation of an incarcerated person, usually into a smaller cell, as punishment for certain behavior or for the safety of that person.
 This practice is widely disapproved of for its inhumane conditions.

 Social/Criminal Justice Concepts

 ECONOMIC JUSTICE-an approach that strives for an economic system that allows for equal opportunity to achieve financial means to survive and the opportunity to obtain wealth.

 MASS INCARCERATION-the state of the United States criminal justice system as the country with the highest incarcerated population in the world.